MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/visual-display-warning-icon.md

 # Add a display warning icon to your visual

 In a Power BI visual, a display warning icon can notify the user of a possible problem or an error.
-Display warning icons can be useful in many cases:
+Display warning icons can be useful in many cases, such as:

 * A map  visual can display a warning icon when values are outside the latitude or longitude valid range.

 * A pie chart visual can display a warning icon when it's displaying negative values that are mixed with positive ones.

 * A cartesian chart can display a warning icon when infinity values are calculated.
-For example, if **Y** is zero, when dividing **X** by **Y** the result is infinity.
+For example, if **Y** is zero, when dividing **X** by **Y**, the result is infinity.

 When the icon appears, the user can hover over it to see the title of the warning message.